programmfabrik/easydb-documentation/content/sysadmin/backupandrestore/_index.en.md

 You can choose how many of them will be kept and at which time they are made.
 By default 7 dumps (one week) will be kept and the dump will be made each night at a time specified in a cron job file inside the directory `/etc/cron.d/`.

 The dumps will be placed in the subdirectory `pgsql/backup/` of the data store defined during the [installation](../installation) (default: `/srv/easydb/`).

+Many customers who host easydb themselves on premise create backups of the whole virtual machine.
+If you instead want access to Linux to create your backups, we can arrange SSH access, for e.g. rsync.

+## hosting contract

+If you have a hosting contract with us, we will copy all data to one of our separate backup servers each night.

+In case you additionally want to retrieve copies, we can arrange SSH access to your hosted easydb server, for e.g. rsync.

 &nbsp;